 Make Music Chicago is a day-long, citywide, DIY music festival that celebrates the musician in us all.

-Based on the Fête de la Musique, Make Music Chicago was first presented by Rush Hour Concerts in 2011 at the request of French Consul General Graham Paul.
-Chicago joins 700 cities across the globe, making the Fête de la Musique the world’s largest single day music celebration.
+Based on the French Fête de la Musique, Make Music Chicago was first presented by Rush Hour Concerts in 2011 at the request of French Consul General Graham Paul.
+Chicago joins 750 cities in 120 countries across the globe, making the Fête de la Musique the world’s largest single day music celebration.

 Make Music Chicago is a proud member of the Make Music Alliance, connecting Chicago with nearly 50 other U.S. cities in celebrating this day of music.

 Make Music Chicago is presented by the International Music Foundation.